-Additional or reduced units for any course varying from the 4-credit hour format must be justified if the course requires more extensive or less reading, writing, discussions, or lab time.
+Additional or reduced units for any course varying from the 4-credit hour format must be justified if the course requires changes to student learning outcomes.
+This would include changes in reading, writing, discussions, or lab time requirements.
 Course proposals must be approved by the respective Trident Committees and Office of Compliance.